Smart Coupons

 The generated code is recognised and processed within existing retailer POS systems, where the promotional discount is applied upon retailer acceptance.

-Promotional value is only recognised at the moment of POS validation and retailer acceptance.
+Promotional value is recognised only upon POS validation and retailer acceptance.

 Redemption remains fully retailer‑controlled within existing POS and compliance frameworks.